M

 Every measurement taken is inextricably subject to measurement uncertainty, even if the measurement methods, devices, and evaluation requirements fully comply with the relevant acceptance test codes.

-When the test results are compared to the guaranteed values, the measurement uncertainty must be suitably taken into account in a way that is not influenced by the pump and the guaranteed values (see EN ISO DIN 9906).
+When the test results are compared to the guaranteed values, the measurement uncertainty must be suitably taken into account in a way that is not influenced by the pump and the guaranteed values (see DIN EN ISO 9906).

 If the characteristic value of a pump, such as the head, is calculated from several (different) measurands, the measurement uncertainty for these must be determined by geometric addition (root of the sum of squares) of the measurement uncertainties of the individual quantities: